polyluxus/runxtb.bash/README.md

 a file that won't be overwritten via git, then these settings should be reviewed.
 While I try to avoid renaming internal options, it sometimes is necessary.
-In any case, new feature may require new settings.
+In any case, a new feature may require new settings;
+hence, this should also be checked.

 ## Usage and options